 Debt Collection Guidelines

-The Office of Fair Trading (OFT) has produced a set of Debt Collection and Debt Management Guidelines which sets out the types of debt collection practices which the OFT considers to be unfair.
+The Financial Conduct Authority (FCA) has produced a set of Debt Collection and Debt Management Guidelines which sets out the types of debt collection practices which the FCA considers to be unfair.
 The guidelines do not apply to routine debt collection but are applicable to all accounts where payments have been missed, or are in arrears.
-The Guidelines include a section on 'contacting debtors at unreasonable times and intervals'.
-Whilst the guidance does not spell out the types/times of when contact should occur, it does provide a list of examples which it might consider unfair: repeatedly calling at unsociable hours, calling places of work, or calling on Neighbours and disclosing the reason they are making these enquiries.
+The Guidelines include a section on ‘contact with customers’.
+Whilst the guidance does not spell out the types/times of when contact should occur, it does provide examples of which it might consider as unfair: such as contacting customers at unreasonable times and the firm must pay due regard to the reasonable requests of customers.

 Contacting a Creditor Who You Think is Harassing You